How we serve our Adoptive Parents

 Texas Christian Adoptions will not host orientation meetings but prefer to meet with our families individually.
 This way families have our undivided attention and feel comfortable talking about their fears and desires concerning their vision for their adoption.
 The first step in starting your adoption through Texas Christian Adoptions is to request an information pack.
 This allows you review how the adoptions take place and gives an explanation of the adoption application fee as well as the placement fee.
 The application fee is due when you send in your application packet, and is not a part of the placement fee.
-The placement fee is due once we find you a match you have agreed to, which can take anywhere from six to eighteen months on average.
+The placement fee is due once we find you a match you have agreed to, which can take anywhere from one to three years on average.
 The placement fee is an “all inclusive” flat fee, but we also have a “Hard to Place” fee, which is a reduced fee that is utilized when there are special circumstances with a particular adoption.

 Steps Of The Adoption Process

 It is important to find the agency that is best suited to meet your needs.
 You do this by interviewing agencies and determining if you feel a connection with them.
 It is my opinion that God will lead you to the agency that is best for you.

 1. The first step would be to meet with a Texas Christian Adoptions Counselor to discuss your expectations of the adoption process and the type of child you envision within your family.
 Also there may be a waiting list so you would want to ask about the current status.